Everything you need to know...

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more

 On this course you work with

 - purpose-built labs, which replicate the teaching areas typically found in schools

-• hold an honours degree (normally 2.2 or above) or equivalent which includes substantial elements of chemistry
+An honours degree (normally 2.2 or above) or equivalent which includes substantial elements of chemistry.

 Candidates who are successful will demonstrate a sound understanding of teaching and how children learn, where possible within a school setting.
 We encourage all candidates to evidence their understanding by drawing on related examples or experiences, such as time spent in schools or other learning settings.
 Demonstrating an ability to make links between experience and knowledge, and their proposed career would be desirable.